Ryan-eng-del/Streams/proxy/DOC.md

 The presence of the `Context` allows for rich filtering, e.g. based on Metadata (headers).
 If no handling is meant to be done, a `codes.NotImplemented` gRPC error should be returned.

+The context returned from this function should be the context for the *outgoing* (to backend) call.
+In case you want to forward any Metadata between the inbound request and outbound requests, you should do it manually.
+However, you *must* propagate the cancel function (`context.WithCancel`) of the inbound context to the one returned.

 It is worth noting that the StreamDirector will be fired *after* all server-side stream interceptors are invoked.
 So decisions around authorization, monitoring